Smart Tips for Tax Preparation

 - Have last year’s income tax return and tax documents handy for reference.

-- Select software support such as TurboTax, or use a tax preparer if you want help preparing your taxes.
+- Select tax preparation software, or a professional tax preparer if you want personalized assistance.

-When choosing software or a paid preparer such as H&R Block, protect yourself by doing your research and asking yourself these questions:
+When choosing tax software or a paid tax preparation provider, set yourself up for success by asking yourself the following questions:

-- Am I filing in multiple states and need to consider different state returns or state taxes?
+- Am I filing in multiple states and needing to consider different state returns or state taxes?

-- Will I want help if I have questions completing my tax return?
+- Will I want help if I have questions while completing my tax return?

-- Will the tax preparer arrange for someone to accompany me to a meeting if I am audited?
+- Will the tax preparer arrange for someone to accompany me to a meeting if I get audited?

 Don’t hire a tax preparer if they:

-- promise a tax refund before they have actually reviewed your tax information.
+- promise a tax refund before they have reviewed your tax information

-- guarantee an exact refund amount after only seeing your W-2 form.
+- guarantee an exact refund amount after only looking at your Form W-2

-- say their fee will be a fixed percentage of your projected refund.
+- say their fee will be a fixed percentage of your projected tax refund

 Disclosures